 This website was created due to the lack of documentation about Slowdive on the internet (a notable exception is the excellent slowdivedatabase), particularly in the areas of interviews, newsletters, demos, and the extant tapes of their live shows.
-I have collected many pieces of information over the past 13 years, and I have access to some rather rare materials.
-I am also a scholar by trade, and felt my skills could produce something very interesting and somewhat unique, at least for the subject matter.
-Due to all this, I thought it best to collect everything I have into a sort of Slowdive Digital Museum.
+I have several boxes full of cassette tapes, DAT tapes, VHS tapes and CDrs that contain interviews, recordings of live shows and other things, along with a good deal of printed material.
+One day in 2011 it dawned upon me that it would be a good idea to collect everything I have into a sort of Slowdive Digital Museum in order to preserve this stuff for posterity and share it with Slowdive fans around the world.
 I chose the title “Souvlaki Space Station”, and the accompanying url, because it is one of the better known Slowdive songs and I felt it to be an apt title for such a digital museum.

-As in a real museum, there will be no advertisements for things like cola, backpacks, or computer software bombarding you at every new turn.
+As in a real museum, there are no advertisements for things like cola or computer software bombarding you at every new turn.
 This site will remain completely ad free, ad infinitum.

 You are welcome to freely share any content published on this site (for example, on your personal website), but, when doing so, I would ask that you be decent and courteous enough to provide a link to the original source material on this site.

 If you would like to contact me with something in regard to this site (information or media related to Slowdive, for example), you can email me at [john] at [souvlakispacestation.com], without the brackets, of course.
 Your contributions will be both noted and appreciated.

 I hope you enjoy your visit here!